Vinyl Flooring Fitting Cost

 Many, but not all, vinyl floor coverings require an underlay.
 This usually comes in sheet form, so it is rolled out and cut to size.
 Any joins in the underlay will be taped over to prevent movement.
 It is now ready for the new vinyl flooring to be laid on top.

-Laying new Vinyl Flooring
+Laying New Vinyl Flooring

 How vinyl flooring is laid depends on whether it comes as one vinyl sheet, or as tiles or planks.
 Some vinyl is known as loose lay, so it only requires adhesive at the edges of the room.
 This is common with cushioned sheet vinyl flooring.
 Sheet vinyl is usually laid out and cut to size, then glued in place with tape or spray adhesive.
 Basic vinyl sheets may need fully adhering with suitable glue.